 Hi!
 My name is Elaine, and I am the creator of this website and the author of The Family Cruise Companion’s Guide to Cruising With Kids.

 Do you dream about traveling the world with your kids, but aren’t quite sure how to pull it off?
 Do you get discouraged by all of the information overload of where to go, what to see, and how to get there?
-A family cruise can help you cut through all of that, and the goal of this website is to provide resources and information to help you.
+A family cruise can help you cut through all of that, and this website aims to provide resources and information to help you (with assistance from some valued contributors!).
 I want to help parents decide whether a family cruise is a good vacation choice for their family.
 And, provide information that helps families plan fun cruises free of stress and filled with adventure!

 You Can See The World With A Family Cruise

 I think that family cruising is the best and most accessible way to travel the world with your kids (and/or grandkids).
 I also think that is is grossly underappreciated.